gmcgoldr/algorand-tut/README.md

 If the program returns false,
 the state changes made during the program execution are not confirmed by the network.
 However,
-the `ClearState` transaction will take effect no matter the return code.
+the `ClearState` transaction will clear the account's local state regardless of return code.

 NOTE: "program" here is used to describe the logic tied to the contract.
 But in fact there are two separate programs tied to a stateful contract: